COSIMA/cosima-recipes/docs/contributing.rst

 --------------------------------

-Another very useful way to contribute to COSIMA Recipes is to review `existing Pull Requests`_.
+Another very useful way to contribute to COSIMA Recipes is to review `existing pull requests`_.
 Even if you don't have a new workflow to propose to the world, you might be an expert in some part of the process and your feedback is valuable!

 **Everyone can review and comment on pull requests.**

-Take a look at the `existing Pull Requests`_ to see if anything takes your fancy.
+Take a look at the `existing pull requests`_ to see if anything takes your fancy.
 There are two ways to interact with these, depending on what sort of feedback you'd like to provide.